Todochris/CheatSheets/Softwares CLI/Git CheatSheet.md

 | command        | description    |
 | :------------  | :------------  |
 | git add [file] | adds a file as it looks now to your next commit (stage)
+| gid add --dry-run . | shows what will be added to the next commit without actually adding it
 | git reset [file/commit] | unstages a file or a commit while retaining the changes in working directory
 | git reset [commit] | change back to the specified commit (e.g. HEAD~) without discarding file changes
 | git rm [file] | deletes the file from project and stages the removal for commit